Arrival / Enrolment

 Scholarships payments: scholarships are paid through the ANU payroll system on a fortnightly basis into the bank account nominated upon arrival.
 You can change/update the bank account through ISIS at any time.

 Tuition Fee Waiver: also called HDR Fee Remission Merit Scholarship.
-Fee waivers are valid until the end of the program.
+Fee waivers are generally valid until the end of the program, however they are only issued to International students that hold a competitive stipend scholarship.

 Travel / Computer Allowance

-Allowance: all new students are given an allowance of $3000 for the duration of their program to pay for participation at conferences, workshops and symposia (e.g. travel, registration and accommodation), the purchase of a new computer and/or costs associated with thesis production and editing.
+All new students are provided with an allowance of $3000 for the duration of their program to pay for participation at conferences, workshops and symposia (e.g. travel, registration and accommodation), and/or costs associated with thesis production and editing.

-The remaining funds can be used for travel to workshops, conferences and symposia throughout your candidature.
-This is managed by the HDR Student Coordinator, and requests to use this allowance should be addressed to the HDR Student Coordinator.
+Funds can be used for travel to workshops, conferences and symposia throughout your candidature.
+This is managed by the HDR Student Coordinator, and requests to use this allowance should be addressed to the HDR Student Coordinator, with authorisation from your supervisor.

 ANU/VC Travel Grant: the ANU provides a small (<$1000) allowance for international travel for students on program for >12 months.
 Further information can be found of the ANU Services page.